Murder of Jacqueline Montgomery: Double jeopardy and retrial

 Following a 2003 change in the law regarding the rule of double jeopardy, the principle by which a person cannot be tried twice for the same crime, it became possible for a murder suspect to be retried if new and compelling evidence were to emerged, and the Director of Public Prosecutions deemed it to be in the public interest.
 Since then it has only been used on rare occasions, most notably in the case of Gary Dobson who, in 2012, was one of two people convicted of the 1993 murder of Stephen Lawrence, Dobson having previously faced trial and been cleared of that crime.
 In 2021, it was also used to successfully convict Gary Allen, who had been cleared two decades earlier of the 1997 murder of Samantha Class, and consequently went on to commit a second murder.

-Following a request from Montgomery's family that the case be reviewed, in November 2015 in was re-examined by the Metropolitan Police's Specialist Casework Team, and was referred to the Crown Prosecution Service Appeals and Review Unit.
+Following a request from Montgomery's family that the case be reviewed, in November 2015 it was re-examined by the Metropolitan Police's Specialist Casework Team, and was referred to the Crown Prosecution Service Appeals and Review Unit.
 Detectives discovered that scientists involved in the original investigation had taken and preserved vaginal swabs from the body, carefully labelling this evidence.
 These were tested against McGrory's DNA, and found to be a one-in-a-billion match.
 The case was sent to the Court of Appeal, where the acquittal was quashed, and on 3 March 2020, McGrory, by then living in Newport Pagnell, Milton Keynes, Buckinghamshire, was rearrested and once again charged with Montgomery's rape and murder.
 McGrory's trial began at the Old Bailey on 3 March 2022, but had to be halted on 16 March when he fell ill.
 It was rescheduled for 30 November, with a fresh jury at Huntingdon Crown Court.